dy/piezo/docs/r&d.md

 ## [x] Make channeled input an array: `gain([left, right], amp)` instead of group destructuring `gain((left, right), amp)`?

-  + array better refers to memory send to input, not some internal grouping - so it's "frame"
+  + array better refers to memory send to input, not some internal grouping - so it's a "frame"
-  + it allows more clearly indicate output signal, opposed just grouped value:
+  + it allows more clearly indicate output signal, opposed to just grouped value:
    * `phase -> (sin(phase))` === `phase -> sin(phase)` - because group of 1 element is that element;
    * `phase -> [sin(phase)]` - that's output signal.
+  - [..ch]. vs [..size] − conflict with array creation.
+    - [a] means frame with 1 channel, [a] also means array with 1 item.
+    - [..a] means frame with `a` channels, [..a] also means array with `a` items.
+    ? prohibit array signature in favor of groups: `(..size)` can define a group as well...
+      - nah, groups are just syntax sugar, they don't have serialization or own taste, whereas arrays do.
+    ~ if blockSize === 1, block frame becomes identical to array
+    - when we return [a,b,c] it implies frame, but we may want non-batch array result, do we?
+      ~ worst case it creates redundant block, but the way value is read from it is still array-like frame.
+    → ok, let's keep same for now: it seems array===frame is not a crime

 ## [x] No-keywords?
 Let's try. i18n is a good call.